 The NGDS will enable the discovery of geothermal data covering a wide range of topics, from well logs and drilling data to temperature, geochemical, and geophysical measurements.
 Standardized data access to important datasets will facilitate utilization of these information resources.

-A key component of the system is the catalog service through which data providers will register the availability of geothermal resources, and through which users will discover, evaluate and access these resources.
-A resource will be considered part of the system when it is published. i.e. its metadata is available in the NGDS catalog, allowing it to be discovered.
-The metadata record shall describe, among other things, the geo-location of the resource and how the resource can be accessed.
+A key component of the system is the catalog service through which data providers will register the availability of geothermal data resources, and through which users will discover, evaluate and access these data resources.
+A data resource will be considered part of the system when it is published. i.e. its metadata is available in the NGDS catalog, allowing it to be discovered.
+The metadata record shall describe, among other things, the geo-location of the data resource and how the data resource can be accessed.
 Data providers will maintain nodes in the network, connected through the use of predetermined web-service protocols and standardized data and metadata representations for exchanging information.
 These standards will be developed in conjunction with the US Geoscience Information Network (USGIN), thereby providing interoperability with a wider range of geo-scientific information.

 Figure 1 illustrates the overarching NGDS vision, showing its role in the landscape of Geothermal Tools and Data Repositories: NGDS will facilitate the integration of geothermal applications (front-ends) with a diverse set of data repositories (“back ends”).
 A core feature of NGDS is a catalog service that allows users to locate data repositories based on their metadata information (the catalog will include geographic location information thus allowing the representation of data on a map).
 Once the data is located, using the catalog services, user applications can directly access and import that data from a registered NGDS or third party repository, through the use of standard protocols (such as WCS and WFS).